Sho670/Leetcode-Questions/README.md

 Every individual Python file contains the problem statement, a brief of the approach used, time and space complexity evaluations, and a runnable test case within a standard execution block.

-To test any solution locally, clone the repository using `git clone https://github.com/your-username/leetcode-python.git` in any Editor, navigate to the project directory, and execute the desired file directly using `python 01_two_sum.py`.
+To test any solution locally, clone the repository using `git clone https://github.com/your-username/leetcode-python.git` in any editor, navigate to the project directory, and execute the desired file directly using `python 01_two_sum.py`.

 This project is licensed under the MIT License and is open for personal reference, learning, and review.